zhangjunpeng411/Clean/README.md

 ```

 ## :zap: Quick example to use Clean
-For inferring dynamic lncRNA regulation, users should prepare matched lncRNA and mRNA expression data and putative lncRNA targets in diffferent contexts.
-Paste the datasets and our source file (**Clean.R**) into a single folder (set the folder as the directory of R environment), users can use the following scripts to infer lncRNA regulation in two contexts (ASD and Normal).
+For inferring dynamic lncRNA causal regulation, users should prepare matched lncRNA and mRNA expression data and putative lncRNA targets in diffferent contexts.
+Paste the datasets and our source file (**Clean.R**) into a single folder (set the folder as the directory of R environment), users can use the following scripts to infer lncRNA causal regulation in two contexts (ASD and Normal).
 For convenience, our ASD single-nucleus RNA sequencing data prepared for users are from [here](https://drive.google.com/file/d/1sdLk7AcZszXYdV47_EMEVVhf0p1E_vDo/view?usp=drive_link).

 ```{r echo=FALSE, results='hide', message=FALSE}
 ## Load ASD dataset and source script